The alarm went off at 4 a.m., leaving me one hour to complete my morning routine, then drive to the movie studio.

 I headed toward the set, completely stunned by Evan’s offer, even if he were only kidding.
-I mused I might sit on Evan’s lap and explain the lighting was better for applying makeup from that angle.
-That’s when I managed to bump into the boom operator.
+I mused to myself that I might sit on Evan’s lap and explain the lighting was better for applying makeup from that angle.
+And then I managed to bump into the boom operator.
 I apologized to him for my clumsiness.

 “Hi there,” he said.
 “I don’t think we’ve met.
 Is this your first time here?”

-“I’m Joel.”
-He extended his hand out to shake mine so I responded.
+He extended his hand to shake, so I did.
+“I’m Rafaella.”

 So, I returned my attention to the scene going on behind me.
 As I glanced over in the direction of the actors on the sidelines, I happened to catch Evan staring at me.
 His expression was intense, the smile gone, and he was rubbing one of his sideburns.
 I was about to acknowledge him, but at that moment, the director called him over to confer.

-When the current scene wrapped, the actors were to break for a wardrobe change and makeup touch-ups.
+After another thirty minutes of filming, the current scene wrapped up.
+The actors were to break for a wardrobe change and makeup touch-ups.
 I headed back to the makeup room to wait for Miles.

 This time Miles entered the room while talking on his phone.
 Leaning against the counter, I looked away as he sat down.
-I glanced toward the doorway and saw someone else standing in it.
+Glancing toward the doorway, I saw someone else standing in it.
 My heartbeat quickened as I recognized who it was.
-Evan raked his fingers through his hair and a small smile crept across his face.
+Evan raked his fingers through his hair, and a small smile crept across his face.
 Coyly, I returned the smile.

 I tried my best to sound funny and asked, “To borrow my pen?”

 Evan’s face turned mischievous, as he looked me in the eye.
 “Right.
 That, too.
 But I’m really here because the other makeup room was busy.
 I thought I’d see if perhaps you might be available?”